-The majority of charity expenditure was spent in Malawi with grants made to Beehive Centre for Social Enterprise in Malawi totalling £1,351,613 in the year (2019: £706,612).
-In the absence of any government furlough scheme in Malawi, this allowed for some exceptional budgetary support of employees in Beehive Centre for Social Enterprise as well as the construction of St Kizito Primary School and Carlo Acutis High School and asset investment.
+The majority of charitable expenditure was in Malawi with grants made to Beehive Centre for Social Enterprise totalling £600,000 (2020: £1,351,613 and 2019: £706,612).
+In the absence of any government furlough scheme in Malawi, this allowed for some exceptional budgetary support of employees in Beehive Centre for Social Enterprise as well as the completion of the construction of St Kizito Primary School and Carlo Acutis High School and asset investment in Torrent Plant Hire which provides ongoing revenue for the children's centre.